Save $150 on Airfare to Europe - Ends Nov 8 LEARN MOREUp to $150 off Airfare to Europe - Ends Nov 8

 We travel south to soak up the seafaring heritage of Ullapool, a fishing town on Loch Broom and home to Thomas Telford's famous herring port.
 We traverse the rugged countryside and see the spellbinding spot where three lochs meet and are guarded by the island fortress of Eilean Donan Castle.
 Continuing to the picturesque Isle of Skye, we hear about Bonnie Prince Charlie's daring escape "over the sea to Skye" aided by Jacobite heroine, Flora MacDonald.
 This evening we enjoy dinner at our hotel.

-We journey through the volcanic ruins and precipitous mountains of Glencoe to see the "Glen of the Weeping".
-Later, we 'Dive Into Culture' and learn about the local whisky industry at a famous distillery, including a tasting of Scotland's much-loved golden nectar.
+Today we 'Dive Into Culture' and learn about the local whisky industry at the famous Blair Athol Distillery, including a tasting of Scotland's much-loved golden nectar.
+Then, visit Pitlochry on the banks of the Tummel and enjoy some free time for lunch.

 As the chapter closes on our Outlander-inspired journey through the wilds of Scotland and centuries of fascinating heritage, we say farewell to our newfound friends and prepare to return to reality.
 Transfers are available.
 Conditions apply.